lypd0/SUIDump/README.md

   curl https://cdn.lypd0.com/suidump > SUIDump.py && python3 SUIDump.py
 ```

+using custom domain to avoid token limitations, feel free to replace URL with github raw.

 ## Contributions
 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.